stevetorr/wannier_shift/README.md

 In order to better understand where advantages of parallelization could come in to this problem, we first draw attention to the salient features of the problem.

+### Data Generation - Big Compute

 The batched data generation involves calling several hundred to several thousand different calculations of the VASP imeplementation of Density Functional Theory.
 All of the calculations' input parameters are deterministically generated and may proceed in any order; further, VASP is commercial software which is optimized already for parallel implementation on the per-calculation basis, exploiting multiple cores to more rapidly solve for the electronic density function and associated energy. **Therefore, the process of generating our data sets is ripe for embarassingly parallel MPI implementation.**

+##### Insert profiling information/figures about VASP calls here.

+### Data Management - Big Data
 Next, we turn to managing the data.
 When developing a tight-binding model for a system of atoms, we are attempting to map displacements between atoms (which arise from a twisting angle applied to a bilayer system) to the resultant coupling between their orbitals.
 In Transition Metal Dichalcogenide systems, we have 11 orbitals in the three-atom unit cell of a monolayer (2 sets of three p-orbitals for the Chalcogens, and five d-orbitals for the Transition Metal).
 In a twisted sample, we seek to find the orbital interaction between every pair of orbitals in the material.
 Therefore, we move from the displacements between individual atoms to the coupling strength of the atom's orbitals.

 We obtain local information about how the orbital coupling should behave from the Wannierization.
 We end up with a data set of hundreds of displaced unit cells with associated orbital-orbital energy couplings.
 Querying this database is not trivial, and represents a query of several million data points to find the relevant values.
 Even loading the relevant data into usable memory is not a trivial task for the computer. **Therefore, managing this enormous dataset, and querying it efficiently, is ammenable to attack via Spark or other distributed database management frameworks.**.

+To load in the 400 files takes a substantial amount of time in serial.
+We decided to profile the perfomance of python loading in a smaller subset of the files (with the anticipation that it extrapolates linearly to

+The overall data content of all of the files, collectively, is **((GET THIS NUMBER))** which is quite large to

+##### Insert profiling information/figures about data querying here.

-From there, we understand that the twisted angle displacemetns will virtually never line up with the local samplings we took-- we have to perform an interpolation.
+From there, we understand that the twisted angle displacements will virtually never line up with the local samplings we took-- we have to perform an interpolation.
 Performing this interpolation may be computationally intensive for large numbers of real-space data points. **Black-box functions exist for Scipy to perform this implementation in a way easily compatible with Spark-- but it could be possible to help perform these queries in parallel.**

-To load in the 400 files takes a substantial amount of time in serial.
-We decided to profile t

-The overall data content of all of the files, collectively, is **(GET THIS NUMBER)** which is too
+##### Insert profiling information/figures about data interpolation here.

 ## Bibliography